-Generally, you figure depreciation using your basis.
-However, in some situations (such as use of the straight line method) you will use your adjusted basis (your basis reduced by depreciation allowed or allowable in earlier years).
+Generally, you figure depreciation on your car, truck, or van using your unadjusted basis (see Unadjusted basis, later).
+However, in some situations you will use your adjusted basis (your basis reduced by depreciation allowed or allowable in earlier years).
 For one of these situations see Exception under Methods of depreciation, later.